 Guitar-making

 The basic price for one of my classical guitars, featuring a spruce top and fine tuning machines, is 7.500 Euro.
-This price includes a made-to-measure Hiscox case.
+This price includes a hard-case.
+Custom decorative features or special woods come extra.

 In accordance with article 293b of the French General Tax code, all my prices are VAT-free.